iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/appserverlessml.md

 template: main.html
 ---

-# K8s App/serverless/ML Frameworks
+# App/serverless/ML Frameworks

-This tutorial provides examples of using the `load-test-http` experiment chart with various Kubernetes app/serverless/ML frameworks.
-Refer to [`load-test-http` usage](usage.md) to learn more about this chart.
+This tutorial provides examples of using the `load-test-http` experiment with various Kubernetes app/serverless/ML frameworks.

-!!! tip "Dear Iter8 community"

-    These examples are maintained by members of the Iter8 community, and may become outdated.
-If you find that something is not working, lend a helping hand and fix it in a PR.
-More examples are always welcome.

 ## Knative